second-state/lity/docs/rule-engine-guide.rst

 This rule states that if the cat have positive energy, it can move one unit forward.

-The order of rules is important because we want the cat eat the food whenever its location overlaps with food's location.
-If the order is reversed, the cat will keep moving forward and ignore the food, which is not what we want.
+``salience`` is set so that the cat eat the food whenever its location overlaps with food's location.

 Complete source code of the contract: